Philosophy: Who Needs It by Ayn Rand

 Ayn Rand opposed philosophies such as Collectivism and Statism, which she considered to include different forms of government that embrace Communism, Fascism, Socialism, Meritocracy, Democracy and the Welfare State.
 Her ideal form of government exists solely to uphold man's individual rights and protect him from physical violence with its only authority being the consent of the governed.
 It is therefore not the ruler, but the servant or agent of the citizens with no rights except the rights delegated to it by the citizens for a specific purpose.

-George Orwell who wrote Nineteen Eighty-Four and Animal Farm was a socialist warning of the dangers of totalitarianism (brought about by collectivism and altruism) and corruption (brought about by favouritism, unearned privilege and the taking away of a man's right to live freely and think for himself).
+George Orwell who wrote Nineteen Eighty-Four and Animal Farm was a socialist warning of the dangers of Totalitarianism (brought about by Collectivism and Altruism) and corruption (brought about by favouritism, unearned privilege and the taking away of a man's right to live freely and think for himself).

 For all these reasons, Philosophy: Who Needs It, is a critical book that carries an important message as relevant today as it is was in 1982.